logapriya16/Trend-Corner/README.md

 ## E-Commerce Backend

-This folder contains the Mock Backend created for E-Commerce App.
-It contains different API end-points and database configuration for building E-Commerce; so that you can focus on building Frontend.
+This folder contains of E-Commerce App.
+The Trend Corner is an ECommerce Website exclusively for women where you can find latest trends with exciting Offers The App uses Mock Backend It contains different API end-points and database configuration for building E-Commerce.